 I’ve probably used every tent stake you can name at one time or another including MSR’s ground hogs and mini ground hogs, but these MSR Needle stakes have stood the test of time.
 Most of the ultralight tents and tarps I own use cord for their guy-lines and the hooks built into these stakes are great for anchoring them down.

 Disclosure: MSR gave me these stakes long ago when I reviewed one of their tents.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.